-But Ona saved literally saved Jewish lives, too.
+But Ona literally saved Jewish lives, too.
 Her home acted as a temporary shelter for Jews who escaped the ghetto, and a refuge for Jewish children until families could be found who would house them until war’s end.

 As the Vilna Ghetto faced liquidation (the term for Nazis sending all the inhabitants to death camps), Ona carried out two acts of heroism for which she would face grave consequences.

 First, she provided false documents for a 10-year-old Jewish girl, documents which claimed Ona as the child’s aunt.
 Then, she smuggled a sick young woman from the ghetto, nursing the girl back to health in her own home and in the library.
 But when Ona was caught, the Nazis first tortured her, then sent her to a concentration camp.
 There, the Germans learned of the earlier forged papers and sentenced the aging librarian to death.

 Money collected by Ona’s friends saved her life, but the librarian still spent the rest of the war in the infamous Dachau concentration camp.

 After liberation, Ona worked as a librarian in Paris, except for three years spent in Israel during the 1950s.
 And Israel’s official Holocaust memorial, Yad Vashem, recognized Ona Simaite as Righteous Among the Nations in 1966, four years before this brave Hero of the Holocaust passed away.